exercism/automated-analysis/README.md

 # Automated Analysis on Exercism

-Exercism' Automated Analysis a long-term endeavour to provide rapid feedback to students through the use of automated code analysis.
+Exercism's Automated Analysis is a long-term endeavour to provide rapid feedback to students through the use of automated code analysis.

 There are two elements to analysis:
 - **Analyzers:** Using syntax analysis to work out the correct feedback to give.
 Analyzers are pretty complex and challenging endeavours.